AnkitGuhe/kongtest/README.md

 ###### Real time reloads

 Cypress automatically reloads whenever you make changes to your tests.
-See commands execute in real time in your app.
+See commands execute in real-time in your app.

 ###### Automatic waiting